 SJA gives each student access to innovative learning environments and opportunities, building essential skills for the 21st century.

 Because women have traditionally been underrepresented in the fields of science, technology, engineering and math, SJA established the Andrea Clesi McMakin ’74 STEM Lab to provide cross-curricular, hands-on learning in a laboratory setting.
 Students work with a laser cutter and micro-computers and are able to bring their ideas to fruition using one of 20 3D printers, an unprecedented number on the high school level.

 Placing a premium on 21st century learning, the SJA Innovation and Design Lab offers cutting-edge, project-based learning to equip young women for success in college and beyond.
 The Innovation and Design model helps students develop critical-thinking, collaboration, creating and problem-solving skills.
 The lab is both a design space and a classroom where students utilize the design thinking methodology to design solutions to real-world problems.
 The six-step design process – identify, interpret, ideate, invent, implement and improve – draws on methods from engineering and design and combines them with ideas from the arts, tools from the social sciences and insights from the business world.

-Since 2000, SJA has won 14 Region VII Louisiana Science and Engineering Fairs and nine Louisiana State Science and Engineering Fairs.
+Since 2000, SJA has won 15 Region VII Louisiana Science and Engineering Fairs and 10 Louisiana State Science and Engineering Fairs.
 As the result of their outstanding projects, science students are invited to present their original research at national and international competitions.